Remember Me

 Carolyn and Avon Christian Church had just finished a building campaign.
 She was looking forward to catching her breath, but the UMC Bishop contacted her about coming to The Garden.
 The congregation was about to go independent from St. Luke’s UMC, and the founding pastor Dr. Linda McCoy was retiring.
 At first, she was reluctant to take on such a challenge.
 Coming to The Garden was not in HER plans; however, it was in God’s plan, and we know that God doesn’t always call one to what they want to do but to where we are needed.
 It seems we, both The Garden and Carolyn, needed each other.

-The and the Reverend Dr. Andrew Holmes, Lead Pastor at Roberts Park UMC, met while they were both working at St. Luke’s UMC and were married on 11/11/11.
+Carolyn and Reverend Dr. Andrew Holmes, Lead Pastor at Roberts Park UMC, met while they were both working at St. Luke’s UMC and were married on 11/11/11.
 Carolyn says she and Andrew are a great example of how opposites attract or how faith can come together from different perspectives.
 In her free time, she enjoys watching movies and reading.
 Carolyn has a creative spirit and enjoys living in that spirit.
-In fact, although it has never been published, Carolyn wrote a children’s book entitled “My Neighborhood” about a group of children coming together in spirit in the midst of great tragedy.
+In fact, although it has never been published, Carolyn wrote a children’s book, entitled

 Rev. Richard Brendan